inovex/scrumlr.io/docs/src/content/docs/self-hosting/docker.md

 cp .env.example .env
 ```

+For a new deployment the mandatory variables to fill out are `POSTGRES_PASSWORD` and `SCRUMLR_PRIVATE_KEY`.

 ## Generating needed secrets

 ### Postgres Password

-Generate a secure password for the Postgres database.
-Make sure to set the `POSTGRES_PASSWORD`variable in your .env file to the generated password.
+Make sure to set the `POSTGRES_PASSWORD`variable in your `.env` file to a secure password.
+For example you can generate a 64 characters long one from the terminal with the following command (if you have `pwgen` installed):

 ```sh
 pwgen -s 64 1
 ```